 The time of ‘one size fits all’ is out (if it was ever really in).
 Every company is different, so are the customers and the marketing strategy should follow.
 Marketers must continuously test and iterate everything, running A/B tests on different elements.
 And the best part is that it never ends.

 For some reason, it is easier said than done.
-Simply because most people are afraid of failure, but according to Taylor Ryan, the only thing that is worse than failing is doing the same thing over and over expecting a different result.
+Simply because most people are afraid of failure.
+According to Taylor Ryan, doing the same thing over and over expecting a different result is worse than failing.
 Just because it worked before, does not mean that it will work again.
 Being too comfortable will result in you missing out in the long run.
 Simple as that.

 “Why aren’t universities offering classes in Growth Hacking?”